TN 83 (05-24)

 • a court.

-a.
+b.
 Power of attorney

-We consider a trust established under power of attorney (POA) for the disabled individual to be established through the actions of the disabled individual because the POA establishes an agency relationship.
-For additional information on a POA, see SI 01120.203C.3 in this section.
+A power of attorney (POA) can establish legal authority to act with respect to the assets of an individual.
+A trust established under a POA for the disabled individual will result in a trust that we consider to be established through the actions of the disabled individual themselves because the POA establishes an agency relationship.

-3. Legal authority and trusts
+c.
+Legal authority

-4. Additional requirements for a trust established on or after December 13, 2016
+3. Additional requirements for a trust established on or after December 13, 2016

 Except as noted in SI 01120.203C.1. through SI 01120.203C.3. in this section, the requirements for an exempt special needs trust remain the same as those for a trust established prior to December 13, 2016.
-For additional requirements and guidance, see SI 01120.203B.2. through SI 01120.203B.6., SI 01120.203B.8., and SI 01120.203B.10. in this section.
+For additional requirements and guidance, see SI 01120.203B.2. through SI 01120.203B.5., SI 01120.203B.7., and SI 01120.203B.8. in this section.

 D. Policy for pooled trusts established under section 1917(d)(4)(C) of the Act